-The machine used the locomotive engine to drive a radial pump wheel, performing half of the required task of blowing up a balloon.
-A Rube Goldberg cartoon-style accordion arm then shot out to pop the balloon, completing the other half of this year's competition task.
-But the team's machine accomplished much more than the required task – it also incorporated all 24 assigned tasks from previous years of the Rube Goldberg Machine Contest.
+In a nod to our Purdue Boilermaker mascot, the team powered portions of the machine with a homemade boiler system with an elaborate locomotive-like drive system that inflated the balloon, which ended up being our biggest challenge – it took us 600 hours alone!
+That locomotive engine was used to drive a radial pump wheel, performing half of the required task of blowing up a balloon.
+A Rube Goldberg cartoon-style accordion arm then shot out to pop the balloon, completing the other half n task.
+But the machine accomplished much more than the required task – it also incorporated all 24 assigned tasks from previous years of the Rube Goldberg Machine Contest.

-Since the competition rules state that an entry machine must fit within 200 cubic feet, the team made all of this possible with two rotating fins that featured parts for the various tasks.
-As you can see in the video below, pieces are attached to all sides of the fins so they aren't vulnerable to gravity and take up less space.
+Since the competition rules state that an entry machine must fit within a maximum space of 6ft x 6ft x 6ft, our team made all of this possible with two rotating fins that featured parts for the various tasks.
+As you can see in the video, pieces are attached to all sides of the fins so they aren't vulnerable to gravity and take up less space.